AlenaB-dev/MusicBand/README.md

 ## Future Improvements

-Dynamic playlist generated via JSON
+- Dynamic playlist generated via JSON
-Advanced audio player with progress bar and volume control Band biography and discography pages
+- Advanced audio player with progress bar and volume control
+- Band biography and discography pages
-Integration with streaming platforms like SoundCloud or Bandcamp
+- Integration with streaming platforms like SoundCloud or Bandcamp

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.